0xYujan/Online-Code-IDE/README.md

 ## 🚀 Features

 - **Real-Time Collaboration**: Collaborate with other developers and work on projects together, seeing live code updates as you type.
-- **Monaco Editor Integration**: Professional code editor with syntax highlighting, auto-completion, and IntelliSense.
+- **Custom Code Editor**: Fully customized code editor with syntax highlighting, line numbers, and tab indentation.
+- **Syntax Highlighting**: Beautiful color-coded syntax for HTML, CSS, and JavaScript.
 - **Live Preview**: Instantly see your HTML, CSS, and JavaScript output in real-time.
 - **Theme Support**: Toggle between light and dark themes for comfortable coding.
 - **Version History**: Track and view previous versions of your code.